LaikaStudios/BxDFs/doc/README.md

 I believe this is a previously undescribed general sampling distribution, one which is extremely well suited to [Fuzz](fuzz) response types.

-Beginning in 2017, a few response models have been introduced with the potential to supercede this one.
+Beginning in 2017, a few response models in this category have been introduced.
 An examination of these is contained in the [Supplementary Materials](https://dl.acm.org/action/downloadSupplement?doi=10.1145%2F3532836.3536240&file=supplemental.pdf) for
-*Practical Multiple-Scattering Sheen Using Linearly Transformed Cosines*[<sup>4</sup>](#references) along with their new response model.
+*Practical Multiple-Scattering Sheen Using Linearly Transformed Cosines* [<sup>4</sup>](#references) along with their new response model.
+At some point I hope to implement this "sheen" model for comparison.
 There are also various hair and fur models that have the potential to be applied to this response class.
-At some point I hope to implement the more promising of these for comparison.

 [Top](#Top)